 The Organization maintains its cash and cash equivalents in financial institutions with balances which, at times, may exceed federally insured limits.
 The Organization has not experienced any losses in such accounts.
-Management believes it is not exposed to any significant concentration risk on cash and cash equivalents.
+Management believes it is not exposed to any significant credit risk related to cash.
+Cash and cash equivalent balances in excess of federally insured limits amounted to approximately \$143,000 and \$59,000 at December 31, 2017 and 2016, respectively.